 The greater the difference in CTE, the worse the problem, especially for materials that connect directly together.
 Electronic components are becoming an integral part of vehicle operation, from the electronic ignition to the sensors in the exhaust to the automatic safety systems.
 The reliability of these systems – both in the short and long term – is critical for a safe and proper operation.

 When it comes to electronics, one of the most common CTE issues occurs around the solder joints –connections of electronic components to the printed circuit board (PCB).
 These joints experience pressure from both heat expansion and vibration.
 One way to overcome or at least minimize these issues is to choose the right electronic packaging.

 While modern electronics have pushed for the integration of more components into smaller spaces to make designs more compact (and in doing so, increased the demand for leadless packaging), the removal of the legs (or leads) on the package increases its overall CTE.
-On a leaded package such as a thin-shrink small outline package, the legs form into a shape that act like a spring and are separated from the molding of the package.
+On a leaded package such as a thin-shrink small outline package (TSSOP), the legs form into a shape that act like a spring and are separated from the molding of the package.
 This means the package CTE more closely matches a typical PCB CTE, as illustrated in Figure 2.
 Less stress is applied to the solder connections due to small difference in the expansion and contraction.